THURGOOD MARSHALL STATUE

 These are the names of just some of the individuals who were pivotal during the 1946 riots, and their stories and contributions deserve recognition.
 With the erection of the Thurgood Marshall statue, CPJI is making a commitment to the community that these stories will be told.

 The history of the riots will initially be shared through informational placards accompanying Marshall’s statue.
 However, this is just the beginning.
-We will also continue our efforts to develop a pocket park on the East Side that will serve as a living tribute to the bravery of Columbia’s Black community, memorializing their courageous acts of resistance in 1946.
+We are continuing our efforts with the creation of Rember1946.com, a website that will capture the full history of the events in that time and how it shaped the future of our city and even the country.

-The Thurgood Marshall statue will be located on East 8th Street, serving as a gateway to Columbia’s historical Black business district, the heart of the 1946 riots.
+The Thurgood Marshall statue is located on East 8th Street, serving as a gateway to Columbia’s historical Black business district, the heart of the 1946 riots.
 This installation is part of a larger area revitalization, including a new roundabout and sidewalk upgrades.

 ABOUT THE SCULPTURE

-We have commissioned artist David Alan Clark, renowned for his intense and emotionally deep sculptures of historical figures, to create the monument.
-Inspired by an iconic 1956 Associated Press photo, Clark will depict Marshall at age 38 during his work in Columbia, embodying his youthful vigor and unwavering determination.
+The monument was created by artist David Alan Clark, known for his emotionally powerful sculptures of historical figures.
+Inspired by an iconic 1956 Associated Press photograph, Clark portrays Marshall at age 38 during his work in Columbia, capturing his youthful energy and unwavering determination.

-Marshall will be shown striding uphill from the riot-damaged East 8th Street toward the Maury County Courthouse, a symbol of his battle against racial violence and oppression.
-A shattered noose beneath his feet highlights the threats he faced.
-This sculpture will be cast at 125% life size to magnify Marshall's significant impact and ensure his larger-than-life legacy is appropriately honored.
+Marshall is shown striding uphill from riot-damaged East 8th Street toward the Maury County Courthouse, symbolizing his stand against racial violence and injustice.
+A shattered noose beneath his feet reflects the threats he faced.
+Cast at 125% of life size, the sculpture emphasizes Marshall’s lasting impact and honors the larger-than-life legacy of his work.

 ABOUT THE ARTIST